Q: Why save and invest? It could be trading on short-term assets or investing for long-term growth (e.g. for retirement).

-Normally individual investors have less investment restrictions than institutional investors such as Pension Fund.
+Normally individual investors have fewer investment restrictions than institutional investors such as Pension Fund.
 However, some investors may prefer to invest in social responsible companies while others invest according to their religious beliefs such as the Islamic funds.

 Evaluating Performance/ Benchmarking

-Q: How to evaluate you investment performance?
+Q: How to evaluate your investment performance?

 Choosing the right mix of investments (Asset Allocation) is just the beginning of your work as an investor.
 As time goes by, you'll need to monitor the performance of these mutual funds to see how they are working together in your portfolio to help you achieve your goals.
 Lack of an objective monitoring is why some investors are likely to sell at market bottoms and sit on the sidelines as markets rebound.

 To assess how well your investments are doing, make sure you compare apple to apple.
 Selecting an appropriate benchmark index to evaluate the performance of a mutual fund or your portfolio is one of the most important steps in performance evaluation.
 Benchmarking is simply the comparison of your investment with indices of same asset classes/ styles.
 For more sophisticated investors, Alpha and Beta are computed to figure out how their investments outperform/ underperform the benchmark.